gs-yoon/gs-yoon.github.io/project.md

 The goal of the competition is to design autonomous model car that traces correct lines and avoid obstacles.

 I designed object detection with image processing and steering controller with the Stanely method.
 There are two key points of my algorithms.
 First, I had to make my own filter for line scan image.
 It was not able to detect with well-known filters because of extreme noise and the very low disparity between lines and not lines.
 So, I mainley made a filtering model that catches features of the line as the following formula.
-A following image is the result of filtering.
+A following image is the result of filtering. 　<a href="{{ site.baseurl}}/autocar/" More </a>

 <span style="color:red">Red is raw line scan image.</span> <span style="color:blue">Blue is filtered image.</span>
 <img src = "https://user-images.githubusercontent.com/57785895/122672323-03c7e200-d206-11eb-88c2-b643210ec317.png" width = "80%" height ="90%">